Marlou16/sdn-tutorial/README - English.md

 # Introduction to SDN

 Welcome to this tutorial where you will get to know Software Defined Networking.
-Following this tutorial you will able to setup your own virtual environment and create a virtual network using `mininet` which is controlled by the `ONOS` SDN controller.
+Here, you will able to setup your own virtual environment and create a virtual network using `mininet` which is controlled by the `ONOS` SDN controller.
 One can install a specific application on this controller which creates connectivity using `Intents`.
 We will also spend some time on putting everything in the right context.